mdn/content/files/en-us/mozilla/add-ons/webextensions/api/omnibox/index.md

 3. Optionally, the extension can call {{WebExtAPIRef("omnibox.setDefaultSuggestion()")}} to define the first suggestion that will be displayed in the address bar drop-down.
 4. As the user continues to type characters after this, the extension will get {{WebExtAPIRef("omnibox.onInputChanged")}} events.
 The event listener will be passed the current value the user has typed, and will be able to populate the address bar drop-down with suggestions.
 If the extension set a default suggestion using {{WebExtAPIRef("omnibox.setDefaultSuggestion()")}}, then this will appear first in the drop-down.
 5. If the user accepts a suggestion, the extension will get an {{WebExtAPIRef("omnibox.onInputEntered")}} event.
 The event listener will be passed the accepted suggestion.
+6. If the user deletes a suggestion, the extension will get an {{WebExtAPIRef("omnibox.onDeleteSuggestion")}} event.
+The event listener will be passed the deleted suggestion.
-6. If the user dismisses the drop-down, the extension will get an {{WebExtAPIRef("omnibox.onInputCancelled")}} event.
+7. If the user dismisses the drop-down, the extension will get an {{WebExtAPIRef("omnibox.onInputCancelled")}} event.

 ## Types